frequently asked questions

 〰

-I know this is not the most lucrative way to build a business and the pathway to scale up remains unclear (though not totally desired tbh), but I care more about preserving my love of the process, protecting my body, and enjoying my work for as long as possible.
-04. do you wholesale to other retailers?I’m potentially open to wholesale opportunities with a strong preference for local SF shops/brands that understand my ethos.
+I know this is not the most lucrative way to build a business and the pathway to scale up remains unclear (though not totally desired tbh), but I care more about preserving my love of the process, protecting my body, and enjoying the work for as long as possible.
+05. do you wholesale to other retailers?My wholesale bandwidth is currently full.
+I may be open to it again in mid-late 2023 with a strong preference for small shops/brands that understand my ethos.
 Please be patient and kind if there is a wait for pieces, not many pieces are available, or if my wholesale window is closed.
 Send me an email to see what’s possible.

 〰